TIBCO

 Analyst Coverage: Daniel Howard and Philip Howard

-TIBCO was founded in 1997 and has been at the forefront of developments around information bus technologies since its inception.
-The company went public in 1999 and was acquired by Vista Equity Partners in 2014.
-It claims that more than 10,000 customers worldwide rely on TIBCO to manage information, decisions, processes, people, and data in real time.
+TIBCO was founded in 1985 and has been at the forefront of information bus technologies since its inception.
+Over 4,000 customers worldwide rely on TIBCO to manage information, decisions, processes, people, and data in real time.

 TIBCO Data Science Model Operations